top of page

 Issues with the muscles in the low back, gluteals (the buttocks), thigh and calf can cause symptoms that mimic sciatica, but aren’t “true” sciatica, although these are often just as painful.

-Many people initially try to treat their sciatica problems at home.
+Many people iniailly try to treat their sciatica at home.

-If you're able to take painkillers, many people find them useful for reducing pain whilst still allowing mobility.
-Anti-inflammatories like ibuprofen can slow down healing (inflammation is part of the healing process in most cases), but non-anti-inflammatories can still reduce pain.
-If you're not sure if you can take painkillers, you should speak to your GP or pharmacist.
+If you're about to take painkillers, many people find them useful for reducing pain whilst still allowing mobility.
+Anti inflammatory mediation like ibuprofen can slow down healing (inflammation is part of the healing process in most cases) but non-anti-inflammatory medication can still reduce pain.
+If your'e not sure if you can take painkillers, you should speak to your GP or pharmacist.

 Specific stretches, performed gently but regularly, can also help with sciatica.
-Some people choose exercises like yoga or pilates, but if you prefer home exercises, you can find a variety of NHS approved exercises for back pain on the NHS Scotland site by clicking here
+Some people choose exercises like yoga or pilates, but if you prefer home exercises for sciatica online by clicking here.

-Home kinesiology taping may also be worth considering.
-Taping can provide altered sensation, and a feeling of support across the joint, as well as potentially helping reduce inflammation and swelling.
-We recommend Sport Tape (use this link and the discount code VICTORIA10 for 10% off your first order), and there's plenty of videos available on YouTube about how to use taping for sciatica.
+Home kinesiology taping can also be helpful for sciatic pain.
+Taping can provide altered sensation and a feeling of support, as well as potentially reducing inflammation.
+We recommend Sport Tape (use this link and the code VICTORIA10 for 10% off your first order) and there's plenty of videos online about how to use taping for sciatica.

-GETTING PROFESSIONAL, SPECIALIST HELP FOR SCIATICA IN SPALDING
+GETTING PROFESSIONAL, SPECIALIST HELP FOR SCIATICA IN SPALDING, LINCOLNSHIRE

-If you've tried home remedies and they've not made a difference, you may choose to seek professional or specialist help to relieve your sciatica pain.
+If you've tried home remedies and they've not made a difference, you may choose to seek professional or specialist help to relieve your sciatica.

-Seeing your GP may lead to a prescription for stronger painkillers, a referral to a NHS Physiotherapist or potentially a MRI scan or X-Ray.
-It's important to be aware that if an issue is seen on the scan - such as a disc issue - this may not be the cause of the pain, as many "age-related" issues, such as disc problems or osteoporosis, can be present without causing pain.
+Seeing your GP may lead to a prescription for stronger painkillers, a referral to an NHS Physiotherapist or potentially a MRI scan or X-Ray.
+It's important to be aware that if an issue is seen on the scan - such as a disc issue - this may not be the cause of the pain, as many "age related" issues, such as disc problems or osteoporosis, can be present without causing pain.

 Seeing a physiotherapist will often result in exercise and lifestyle advice around movement and health; physiotherapy in general and NHS physiotherapy in particular is moving towards a more "hands off" approach and focusing on movement and strength.

-This was unacceptable to us, so we treat sciatica using RAPID NeuroFascial Reset, a revolutionary, hands-on, manual therapy technique from Canada.
-We're one of only a handful of RAPID NeuroFascial Reset Specialists in the UK.
-Where suitable, we may also use cupping, Instrument Assisted Soft Tissue Mobilisation, and taping to help even more.
+At State 11 in Spalding, we've found that traditional Swedish Massage or even sports massage, while pleasant, is slow to treat sciatica, resulting in clients needing multiple appointments before they feel a noticeable difference.
+This was unacceptable to use, so we treat sciatic pain using RAPID NeuroFascial Reset, a revolutionary hands-on, manual therapy technique from Canada.
+We're proud to be one of a handful of clinics in the UK that have RAPID NeuroFascial Reset Specialist status.
+Where suitable, we may also use cupping, instrument assisted soft tissue mobilisation, and taping to help even more.

 bottom of page